 - Theme IV : Conflict and Development, Oliver Vanden Eynde

 We will organize daily research lab sessions.
-They might take place remotely if there are a great number of participants.
 In these sessions, you will work on a research proposal in a small group of students with shared interests.
-We will provide feedback and guidance to help you develop this proposal over the course of the week.
-At the end of the programme, you will have the opportunity to present your project to our faculty.
+We will provide feedback and guidance to help you develop your proposal over the course of the week.
+At the end of the program, you will have the opportunity to present your project to our faculty.

 Inequality and Development - François Bourguignon